-Before I continue let me shout out the following projects and resources used heavily in developing the watch.
+Before I continue let me put a shout out the following projects and resources used heavily in developing the watch.

 Zak Kemble DIY Digital Wristwatch – Inspiration and software.